 After City, he played for Scarborough and was associated with local amateur football, including coaching Rowntree's youth team, where his son David was a player.
 Reports state he was he was tough, strict and passionate but he really cared about the boys he coached.
 He worked as a draughtsman at the Vickers factory on Haxby Road, York.

 He died suddenly, aged 46, in June 1973.

 Within months, plans were formulated to create a City Player Of The Season award.

 Annually, since April 1974, The Billy Fenton Memorial Trophy has been presented to York City's Clubman Of The Year.
-To this day, Billy’s widow, Margo, has presented the trophy.
+For many years, Margo, Billy’s widow, laterly chaperoned by Sophie McGill, presented the trophy.

 In 1955, City's front 5 of Fenton, Billy Hughes, Arthur Bottom, Norman Wilkinson and Sid Storey were feared throughout the footballing world.
 I doubt if ever again we will see such a formidable attack wearing City shirts.
 Read more on Billy's strike partners Arthur Bottom and Norman Wilkinson plus watch our Happy Wanderers On Film beating Blackpool, Spurs, Notts County and Bishop Auckland plus our 2 epic semi final games.

 Check out all our Player Of The Year winners